Rashid-97/editor/README.md

 To set database connection need to change parameters in file 'editor/config/db_params.php'.

-I put two sql backups (.sql, .bak), hope one of them will be useful :)
+I put one sql backup (.bak), hope it will be useful :)

 Username: admin